LeeMelzer/Flappy-Bird/README.md

 # Flappy Bird
-First time using Unity Engine to explore video game development.
+First time using the Unity Engine to explore video game development.
 This is a simpler version of flappy bird.